-Clustered lights 25 Pure White LED Sparkle Lights With Clear Globes behind and around our blue nutcracker creates an icy, magical effect!
+Try clustering our 20 LED Warm White Light Set With Sparkle Orbs or our Star 35 Twinkle Pure White LED Lights behind and around our blue nutcracker creates an icy, magical effect!
+Shop Bronner’s nutcrackers.

 My mind wandered to other colors and holidays … How about orange and purple or black and red for Halloween, a multitude of pastels for Easter and spring?
 Orange, red and yellow for autumn?

 Lighted Angel Wall Art – no longer available

 Lighted Tree Wall Art – no longer available